pilotso11/next-material-photo-portfolio/README.md

 [react-photo-album](https://react-photo-album.com/), and
 [yet-another-react-lightbox](https://yet-another-react-lightbox.com).

-You can find a sample live site at [sophoto.uk](https://sophoto.uk).
+You can find a live sample of this template at [sophoto.uk](https://sophoto.uk).

 They key features of this portfolio template are:
 * An about/contact page